palevell/palevell.github.io/ppc/next_steps.md

 include internet services and promtional materials.
 This is core to offering more of a "turn-key" solution.

+**Vision:** People setting up the EDAs log on to *peoplespartyofcanada.ca*, enter EDA details into a form, and a web page with donation button, Email address, chat room are created.
+As candidates are recruited, the EDA can log on to enter the candidate's name, and have a web page & Email address created.
+- People should be able to enter *<ridingname>.peoplespartyofcanada.ca* or *peoplespartyofcanada/<ridingname>* to find their riding and a similar scheme to find their candidate.
+- Candidates sholuld be able to log on to find vendors for business cards and signage from regional and national businesses that offer discounts, arranged by HQ.

 #### Internet - peoplespartyofcanada.ca
 1. Everybody has a peoplespartyofcanada.ca Email address
 2. EDA sub-sites for [NationBuilder][12] (if possible)